cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 ### "Installation Error" upon opening Sileo after initially jailbreaking on Odyssey 1.4.2

-Remove the currently installed version of Odyssey, sideload the 1.4.1 version of [Odyssey](https://github.com/Odyssey-Team/Odyssey/releases/download/1.4.1/Odyssey-1.4.1.ipa), and then restore rootfs and then rejailbreak.
+Remove the currently installed version of Odyssey, sideload the [latest version of Odyssey](https://theodyssey.dev), and then restore rootfs and then rejailbreak.

 ### Unable to open NewTerm or Cr4shed (among other things) after a period of time on Taurine

 ::: tip

-If you're on 14.3 *or* have an A12 or newer device, you likely either rebooted (which would mean you're no longer in a jailbroken state) or you may have something else causing issues entirely unrelated to the jailbreak.
+If you're on 14.3 and later *or* have an A12 or newer device, you likely either rebooted (which would mean you're no longer in a jailbroken state) or you may have something else causing issues entirely unrelated to the jailbreak.

 :::